Crop Production

 • efficiency4 (bus4, positive): Emissions in tCO₂-eq/t

-When crops are converted into foods, the model first rescales the dry-matter crop bus to fresh edible mass using FAO edible portion coefficients and moisture shares derived from processing/{name}/fao_edible_portion.csv.
-The scaling factor edible_portion_coefficient / (1 - water_fraction) is applied before product-specific extraction factors in data/foods.csv.
-Crops listed in data/yield_unit_conversions.csv are assumed to already represent processed outputs and therefore skip this rescaling step.
+When crops are converted into foods, the model first rescales the dry-matter crop bus to fresh edible mass using FAO edible portion coefficients and moisture shares drawn from data/crop_moisture_content.csv.
+The scaling factor edible_portion_coefficient / (1 - moisture_fraction) is applied before product-specific extraction factors in data/foods.csv.
+Crops listed in data/yield_unit_conversions.csv are the cases where GAEZ reports processed outputs (sugar or oil); the table converts those back to dry matter so that subsequent processing logic is uniform.

 Crop-specific exceptions: For certain crops, FAO’s edible portion coefficients do not match the model’s yield units, requiring special handling in workflow/scripts/prepare_fao_edible_portion.py: